syphr42/hddtest/README.md

 # hddtest

-Thorough test for new hard disk drives
+This repository contains a thorough test script for new hard disk drives.